-A light and compact canister stove with a great feature set and simmering ability, the Snow Peak Gigapower 2.0 gives the Editors' Choice Award-winning MSR PocketRocket 2 a run for its money.
+A light and compact canister stove with a great feature set and simmering ability, the Snow Peak Gigapower 2.0 Is a solid small canister stove at a reasonable price.
 The original Gigapower had been a reliable, albeit slow, performer for years.
 This upgrade is not only lighter but brings the surprisingly high boil times down to the same realm as the competition.
-With its piezoelectric ignition and good stability, it's easier to use than other small canister stoves.
+With its piezoelectric ignition and excellent stability, it's easier to use than some of the other small canister stoves.
+If you're looking to shave some weight, the 1.9-oz Snow Peak LiteMax is a stripped down model that performs similar to the GigaPower for a little more dough.

 Snow Peak GigaPower 2.0 Review